Kozachok

-Kozachok (козачо́к, /uk/) or kazachok (казачо́к, /ru/) is a traditional Russian, Belarusian and Ukrainian quick-paced folk dance for couples originating with the Cossacks in the 16th century.
+Kozachok (козачок, /uk/) or kazachok (казачок, /ru/) is a traditional Russian, Belarusian, and Ukrainian quick-paced folk dance for couples originating with the Cossacks in the 16th century.
 In the 17th and 18th centuries, it was performed throughout Ukraine, Belarus and South Russia in various local varieties.
-And from the 18th century it was as well performed at noble courts including in France, Hungary, Poland, and Russia.
+From the 18th century, it was as well performed at noble courts including in France, Hungary, Poland, and Russia.

 Description

 Kozachok is a fast, linear, couple-dance in 2/4 time, typically in a constantly increasing tempo and of an improvisatory character.
 In the 17th century, kozachok became fashionable in court music in Europe.
 It is typically in a minor key in Ukraine, and in a major key in Russia.
 The woman leads and the man follows, imitating her figures – she signals movement changes by hand clapping.

-Traditionally it is accompanied by a pryspivka, a short, jovial, humorous song.
+Traditionally, it is accompanied by a pryspivka, a short, jovial, humorous song.

 In terms of music, Kozachok is in fact a group of "Kozachok-type dances", with numerous regional varieties, especially in Carpathians, under different names: "Kozak", "Haiduk", "Dzhuman", "Metanka", etc. At least 124 different melodies are recorded.
 Kozachok-type dances play the function of "dance-songs" (танець-приспівка) in most of ethnic Ukrainian lands, with the exception of "kolomyika" regions (Pokuttia, Boiko Subcarpathians, and Halychyna).

-In Russia there exist different versions of the kozachok dance the Kuban kazachok (Krasnodar region of southern Russia), and Terek kazachok (northern Caucasus region).
+In Russia, there exist different versions of the kozachok dance the Kuban kazachok (Krasnodar region of southern Russia), and Terek kazachok (northern Caucasus region).
 Historically these regions had an important Ukrainian population which was significantly reduced in the Soviet era.
 The first known musical arrangement of the kоzachok for lute is attributed to the Polish nobleman and composer Kazimierz Stanisław Rudomina-Dusiacki in the 17th century.
 There are manuscript collections of kozachok melodies from the second half of the 18th century, and printed collections begin to appear toward the end of that century.
 Dusiacki's score was preserved in the Berlin State Library under the name "Dusiacki-Buch".

 Kozachok melodies were used in Polish music in the 18th century.